eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

       **FPL Beat The Heat Cooling Station**

-      * **The Activation** - We partnered with FPL and rbb Communications to construct an ice cube cooling station that helped guest “chill” out through a fun, interactive experience at 4 major outdoor family locations in South Florida.
+      * **The Activation** - We partnered with Florida Power & Light and their agency rbb Communications to construct an ice cube cooling station that helped guests “beat the heat” through a fun, interactive experience.
+Beat the Heat activations were schedule for 4 major outdoor locations in South Florida.

       * **The Challenge** - &nbsp;Hurricane Irma came sweeping through South Florida before the second event and FPL needed to divert their time and resources to restoring power and helping their consumers.

-      * **The Solution** - Collectively we decide to postpone the events until the following year.
+      * **The Solution** - Collectively we decided to postpone the events until the following year and exercise creative accounting to avoid a major loss to the client.

-      * **The Outcome** – Being flexible with the client allowed us to maintain a positive working relationship creating the opportunity for more events.
+      * **The Outcome** – Being flexible with the client allowed us to maintain a positive working partnership, creating the opportunity to deliver a successful program that will answer against the client's objectives and avoid serious financial hardship.
     single_image_block:
       single_image_path:
     double_image_block: